-Ivo van der Graaff is Assistant Professor of Art History at the University of New Hampshire, Durham.
+Ivo van der Graaff is Associate Professor of Art History at the University of New Hampshire, Durham.
 He earned his combined BA and MA in Mediterranean Archaeology from the University of Amsterdam, and his PhD in Art History from the University of Texas at Austin, with a focus on Greek and Roman art and architecture.
 He held a two-year postdoctoral position at the Center for Advanced Study in the Visual Arts housed at the National Gallery of Art in Washington DC.
 Dr. van der Graaff has participated in archaeological research projects in the Netherlands, Belgium, Greece, and Italy.
 He co-directs and collaborates on projects examining the ancient Bay of Naples and Etruria.
 Among his main interests are urbanism and the development of group identities in the ancient world with a focus on Pompeii and the Italian peninsula.

 Ph.D., Art History, University of Texas at Austin

 Ancient urbanism and urban landscapes (ancient urbanism and urban landscapes)